BrankoVukmirovic/Ally-Py-docs/plugin-guide/sql_alchemy.rst

                 '''
                 return self.session().query(User).all()

-..
-TODO:: [SW] Need to check this code block, code is very different

-A database query to an empty database is not of much use, we need to add a method to the ``IUserService`` class in ``sample_plugin.api.user.py``, and then write the service implementation to populate the database in ``sample_plugin.impl.user.py``.
+and then write the service implementation to populate the database in ``sample_plugin.impl.user.py``.

-``sample_plugin.api.user.py``:

 .. code-block:: python

-	from sample_plugin.api.user import IUserService
 	from ally.support.sqlalchemy.session import SessionSupport
+	from sample_plugin.api.user import IUserService, QUser
+	from sample_plugin.meta.user import User
 	from ally.container.ioc import injected
 	from ally.container.support import setup
-	from sample_plugin.meta.user import User
 	from sqlalchemy.exc import SQLAlchemyError
+	from sqlalchemy.sql.expression import desc
+	from sqlalchemy.sql.operators import like_op
 	import logging

 	# --------------------------------------------------------------------